 Some suggestions for future research are given as follows.
-First, following on from the discussion in Remark 2 and Section 5.3, our novel softplus INGARCH model should be extended to nonPoisson conditional distributions, analogously to the INGARCH extensions by Zhu (2011), Xu et al. (2012), Gonçalves et al. (2015), and others, addressed in Section 2.
-From Doukhan & Neumann (2019), we know that the stability properties in Theorem 1 also hold for mixed Poisson and compound Poisson distributions, which removes theoretical barriers to establishing the consistency and asymptotic normality of the estimators for the unknown parameters.
-Second, diagnostic tests for uncovering deviations from a conditional Poisson distribution should be developed, similarly to, for example, the tests in Weiß et al. (2017).
+First, following on from the discussion in Remark 2 and Section 5.3, our novel softplus INGARCH model should be extended to non-Poisson conditional distributions, analogously to the INGARCH extensions by Zhu (2010), Xu et al. (2012), Gonçalves, Mendes-Lopes and Silva (2015), and others, addressed in Section 2.
+From Doukhan and Neumann (2019), we know that the stability properties in Theorem 1 also hold for mixed Poisson and compound Poisson distributions, which removes theoretical barriers to establishing the consistency and asymptotic normality of the estimators for the unknown parameters.
+Second, diagnostic tests for uncovering deviations from a conditional Poisson distribution should be developed, similarly to, for example, the tests in Weiß, Gonçalves and Mendes Lopes (2017).
 Third, the log-linear INGARCH model has been applied in many fields.
-For example, Chen et al. (2018) investigated the causal relationship between human influenza cases and air pollution, and Hall et al. (2019) used it to determine the impact of a network structure on a time series evolution.
+For example, Chen et al. (2018) investigated the causal relationship between human influenza cases and air pollution, and Hall, Raskutti and Willett (2019) used it to determine the impact of a network structure on a time series evolution.
 This suggests that related problems should also be studied using the novel softplus INGARCH model.